dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

 ## Overview

 `experiment.py` is a GUI-based application for automating well-plate experiments with synchronized camera capture and laser stimulation.
-It provides a comprehensive interface for configuring and executing multi-well experiments with precise timing control, motion profiles, and data export capabilities.
+It provides a comprehensive interface for configuring and executing multi-well experiments for FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella, with precise timing control, motion profiles, and data export capabilities.

 ## Functionality